erik-norlin/Structure-From-Motion/README.md

 - `main.py`
 - `pipeline.py`

-Place these files in the working directory along with a `data` folder containing numerated sub-folders with datasets.
 Run the software with `main.py -dataset <dataset> -T_robust`.
 Use the `-dataset` flag to specify the dataset (an integer), and `-T_robust` as an optional flag for robust translation estimation.
+Better 3D reconstructions are obtianed by leaving `-T_robust` out.

 ## Reconstruction Results